LoloziAnas/angular-social-media-app/README.md

 - Create a new branch for your feature or bug fix.
 - Make your changes and commit them.
 - Push your changes to your forked repository.
-- Submit a pull request detailing your changes.
+- Submit a pull request detailing your changes